 There are many great lightweight options for hiking in summer heat, but on a high-altitude trek through Peru’s Cordillera Huayhuash, we turned to the more serious Gamma Pant.
 What sets this softshell pant apart is its impressive warmth and weather resistance in a lightweight and nimble build.
 Durability is great, too: We wore the Gamma every day for nine days straight while hiking, setting up camp, filtering water, cooking, and lounging, and the pants came home looking like new.
 Moreover, their high-quality softshell fabric was stretchy enough to layer comfortably over thermal pants in the cold evenings and retained its shape through it all.
 At $200, the Gamma Pant is one of the most expensive options on our list, but with Arc’teryx’s quality, performance, and attention to detail, you certainly get what you pay for.

-Arc’teryx recently updated the Gamma Pant, and the latest version features a lower-profile belt for better comfort under a pack hipbelt or harness, along with a more streamlined (read: trimmer) fit.
+Arc’teryx updated the Gamma Pant fairly recently, and the latest version features a lower-profile belt for better comfort under a pack hipbelt or harness, along with a more streamlined fit.
 But while the Gamma is ideal for when you need a step up in weather protection and warmth, it’s overkill for low-elevation hiking and mid-summer days in the mountains.
-For these environments, we prefer Arc’teryx’s Gamma Lightweight, a trimmed-down version that boasts a thinner softshell fabric for $40 less.
-Rounding out the collection, Arc’teryx offers the jogger-style Gamma Hybrid ($180), along with the cold weather-ready Gamma Heavyweight ($300).
-And for those on a budget, REI’s Activator 3.0 ($100) is another weather-resistant and nicely appointed softshell design at a great value, although the Gamma has a noticeably more refined fit and feel.
+For these environments, we prefer Arc’teryx’s Gamma Lightweight, a trimmed-down version with a thinner softshell fabric for $40 less.
+Rounding out the collection, Arc’teryx offers the cold weather-ready Gamma MX (formerly the Gamma Heavyweight) for $300, which comes in both tapered and straight-leg versions.

 See the Arc'teryx Gamma Pant